 1. Chester Frost Park

 This large lakefront park in Hixson is located less than half an hour from downtown and offers the ultimate family-camping experience.
 Situated on the shores of Chickamauga Lake, Chester Frost has ample opportunity for swimming, fishing, paddling, and boating.
 There are a whopping 228 campsites within the park for RVs, tents, and campers, and visitors can choose whether they want to camp right on the lake or further inland.
-Kids will find plenty of entertainment among the three playgrounds, and in the summer you can get out on the water with kayaks and SUPs from Rock/Creek’s rental outpost inside the park.
+Kids will find plenty of entertainment among the three playgrounds and programmed activities.
 The kids (and you) will love NOOGA Splash, the new aqua park at Chester Frost.

 2. Cloudland Canyon State Park